ARMmbed/icetea/examples/cliapp/mbed-os5/README.md

 # Example cliapp for mbed OS 5

-This application demonstrates how to create a very basic cliapp to use with IcedTea.
+This application demonstrates how to create a very basic cliapp to use with Icetea.

 ## Using the application